Daniel304/magento2-social-login/README.md

 ## CONFIGURATION
 Go to **Stores -> Configuration -> Customers -> Social Login**

+## IMPLEMENT SOCIAL LOGIN ON YOUR MOBILE APP
+If you have a mobile app integrated with Magento REST API which want to have Social Login implemented.
+Currently tested for Facebook and Google login.

+The url endpoint is:
+POST **/V1/integration/customer/social_token**
+You required to send the **social_id** and **social_type** form field.

+**social_id**: Facebook / Google user unique ID.
+**social_type**: facebook / google.

 ## UPDATES
+-|- 15-08-2017 (Sulaeman)
+   - Magento 2.1.7 support
+   - Provide correct Valid OAuth redirect URI information in field setting for Facebook.
+   - Obscure all social app/api keys (backup your previous social app/api keys before upgrading to this release version.
+   - REST API to accept social login.
+If you have a mobile app integrated with Magento REST API which want to have Social Login implemented.
+Currently tested for Facebook and Google login.
+The url endpoint is "**/V1/integration/customer/social_token**".
+   - Provide social app/api keys values into store/storeConfigs REST API endpoint as extension attributes.
+Currently only provide Facebook, Google, and PayPal keys.
+   - Remove unnecessary files from previous version.
+   - Update the button images.

 -|- 05-04-2017 (Sulaeman)
    - Magento 2.1.5 support